-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated Filer $\times$ Smaller reporting company X

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction or an error to previously issued financial statements. $\Box$

-(IRS Employer

-Identification Number)

-Indicate by check mark whether any of those error corrections are restatements that required a recover analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes 🗆 No 🗵

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (\$5.11 on August 31, 2023) was approximately \$209,481,650.

-The registrant had 52,712,850 common shares outstanding as of May 23, 2024.

-Table of Contents

-table of contents
+Indicate by checkmark whether the registrant is a large a company, or an emerging growth company.
+See the company" and "emerging growth company" in Rule 12b lefinitions of "large accelerated filer", "accelerated filer", "sma 1 0 Large accelerated filer Accelerated filer Non-accelerated Filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check m complying with any new or revised financial accounting - Indicate by check mark whether the registrant has filed of its internal control over financial reporting under Sepublic accounting firm that prepared or issued its audit reporting under the prepared or issued its audit reporting that prepared its audit reporting that audit reporting the prepared its audit reporting that audit reporting th ction 404 If securities are registered pursuant to Section 12(b) of the included in the filing reflect the correction or an error to · · f the registrant Indicate by check mark whether any of those error co- compensation received by any of the registrant's executive ± Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes □ No ⊠ The aggregate market value of the voting and non-voting which the common equity was last sold as of the last by (\$5.11 on August 31, 2023) was approximately \$209,48 ousiness d The registrant had 52 712 850 common shares outstandi ng as of N May 23 2024

+TABLE OF CONTENTS

 PART I Page

 Item 1 Business 1

-Item 1A Risk Factors 20
+Item 1A Risk Factors 19

-Item 1B Unresolved Staff Comments 41
+Item 1B Unresolved Staff Comments 37

-Item 1C Cybersecurity 41
+Item 1C Cybersecurity 37

-Item 2 Properties 42
+Item 2 Properties 39

-Item 3 Legal Proceedings 42
+Item 3 Legal Proceedings 39

-Item 4 Mine Safety Disclosures 42
+Item 4 Mine Safety Disclosures 39

 PART II

-Item 5 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 43
+Item 5 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities Purchases 40

-Item 6 [Reserved] 44
+Item 6 [Reserved] 41

-Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations 45
+Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations 41

-Item 7A Quantitative and Qualitative Disclosures About Market Risk 45 55 55 56
+Item 7A Quantitative and Qualitative Disclosures About Market Risk 51

-Item 8 Financial Statements and Supplementary Data 55
+Item 8 Financial Statements and Supplementary Data 51

-Item 9 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure
+Item 9 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 52

-Item 9A Controls and Procedures 56
+Item 9A Controls and Procedures 52

-Item 9B Other Information 58
+Item 9B Other Information 54

-Item 9C Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 58
+Item 9C Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 54

 PART III

-Item 10 Directors, Executive Officers and Corporate Governance 59
+Item 10 Directors, Executive Officers and Corporate Governance 55

-Item 11 Executive Compensation 68
+Item 11 Executive Compensation 63

-Item 12 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 71
+Item 12 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 63

-Item 13 Certain Relationships and Related Transactions, and Director Independence 75 75
+Item 13 Certain Relationships and Related Transactions, and Director Independence 63

-Item 14 Principal Accounting Fees and Services 75
+Item 14 Principal Accounting Fees and Services 64

 PART IV

-Item 15 Exhibits, Financial Statement Schedules 76
+Item 15 Exhibits, Financial Statement Schedules 65

-Item 16 Form 10-K Summary 77
+Item 16 Form 10-K Summary 66